SYK-08/ModernFlyouts/README.md

 This application aims to provide a **Fluent Design System** based replacement for the old, built-in, **Metro Design** based **Audio/Airplane mode/Brightness** flyouts in **Windows** ~~*(which haven't been updated since Windows 8)*~~  which are shown while pressing the media or volume keys or even the brightness keys *(may be absent on Desktop PCs)* or when airplane/flight mode is toggled.

-In case of Windows 11, this application will have the same UI but will provide additional features and customizability compared to the built-in redesigned flyouts.
+In the case of Windows 11, this application will have the same UI but will provide additional features and customizability compared to the built-in redesigned flyouts.

 This project has its roots in the app [AudioFlyout](https://github.com/ADeltaX/AudioFlyout) by [ADeltaX](https://github.com/ADeltaX/).
 With additional implementations for **"Airplane mode"**, **"Brightness"** and **"LockKeys"** *(includes Insert key, Caps, Num & Scroll lock keys)* flyouts, this project stands as a complete replacement for the built-in flyouts.

-> Note : The built-in flyout will not be permanently affected.
+> Note: The built-in flyout will not be permanently affected.
 It will be hidden temporarily while this application is running.
 So, no reason to fear breaking your system.
 > For more information on how to recover the original flyouts, check out [this How To page](https://github.com/ModernFlyouts-Community/ModernFlyouts/wiki/How-To).

 > Users are provided the freedom to choose between the Windows built-in flyouts or modern flyouts from ModernFlyouts or neither of them.